The Islands Initiative

 The Maine coast is famous around the world for its islands.

-From spits of rock to vast, wild places like Marshall Island—these thousands of islands in all their infinite variety and beauty define the character of the Maine coast.
+From spits of rock to vast, wild places like Marshall Island—these thousands of islands in all their variety and beauty define the character of the Maine coast.

 Maine Coast Heritage Trust is working from Isles of Shoals in Kittery to Cobscook Bay along the Canadian border to protect priority islands from development, permanently open them to the public, and ensure birds and other wildlife will always find refuge on the coast.

-MCHT has had extraordinary success protecting Maine islands.
 Since 1970, MCHT has worked with local, state, and federal partners and generous landowners to protect more than 330 entire coastal islands, and we now own and steward 89 coastal island preserves with public access.

 Through the Islands Initiative, we’ve identified more than 100 coastal islands as top priorities for future protection through conservation easements and direct acquisition.
 To learn more about specific projects and fundraising goals, please be in touch.
 Contact info can be found below.